pfuri/cakephp3-elixir/README.md

 <a name="introduction"></a>
 ## Introduction

-If you love Elixir, but also love CakePHP, you wil love Elixir for CakePHP!
+If you love Elixir, but also love CakePHP, you will love Elixir for CakePHP!

 Elixir for CakePHP provides a clean, fluent API for defining basic [Gulp](http://gulpjs.com) tasks for your CakePHP application.
 Elixir supports common CSS and JavaScript pre-processors like [Sass](http://sass-lang.com) and [Webpack](https://webpack.github.io/).
 Using method chaining, Elixir allows you to fluently define your asset pipeline.
 For example: